kilofox/kohana/CONTRIBUTING.md

     $ git reset --hard kohana

-##### You've fixed something locally which someone else has already fixed but you also have separate commits you'd like to keep
+##### You've fixed something locally which someone else has already fixed, but you also have separate commits you'd like to keep

 If this is the case then you'll want to use a tool called rebase.
 First of all we need to get rid of the conflicts created due to the merge: